wintercms/meta/release-notes/build-444.md

 - Added change detection on the relation controller so that dependsOn can be used on relation controller’s containing fields
 - Remove unused X-UA-Compatible meta tag from backend layout
 - Implemented SoftDeleting of backend users
+- Added ablitity to specify custom paginators for use with the database builder
+- Added `translator.beforeResolve` event to override language strings passed through the translator

 ## Bug Fixes:
 - Added a missing content-type header to CSV exports